-The current legislation which needs to be complied with in order to protect personal data is The Data Protection Act 1998 (DPA1998).
+The current legislation which needs to be complied with in order to protect personal data is The Data Protection Act 2018 (DPA2018).
 This provides the rules for data protection and the current sanctions for those who breach them.
-These laws on data protection are currently being reviewed in line with a European Regulation known as the General Data Protection Regulations (GDPR) which will replace the DPA1998 with the Data Protection Act 2018 (DPA2018).
-This will introduce tougher rules for Data Controllers, strengtheng the rights of Data Subjects and create more stringent requirements to be followed in the event of a breach of personal data, along with tougher penalties which can be imposed.
+The laws on data protection were recently reviewed in line with a European Regulation known as the General Data Protection Regulations (GDPR) which replaced the Data Protection Act 1998 with the new DPA2018.
+This has introduced tougher rules for Data Controllers, strengthening the rights of Data Subjects and creating more stringent requirements to be followed in the event of a breach of personal data, along with tougher penalties which can be imposed.

 The ICO’s regulatory powers